jjloomis/adobe-premiere-basic-video-editing/working-with-text-using-a-jams-text-template.md

-# Working with text using a JAMS Text Template
+# Working with text in the JAMS-News-Reporting template

 ## Editing text